sudeepnarkar/Programming-in-Python/README.md

 1. draw turtle

-   A script which uses the tutle module to draw shapes using animations on a customized window
+   A script which uses the turtle module to draw shapes using animations on a customized window

 2. Profanity editor